-Bosnia: Environment NGOs pressure toward coal fired power plants22.
-July 2015. / SEE Energy News
+Bosnia: Environment NGOs pressure toward coal fired power plants, SEE Energy News

 A recent survey by the Foundation “Network for change of Southeast Europe” showed that, due to obsolescence and inability to meet EU standards in the countries of the region, 13 thermal power plants (TPP) should be rebuilt or closed.